ctechfilmuniversity/project_ClimaSynth/Climasynth/Climasynth documentation.md

 # Development and design

-Climasynth was developed into a creator-and-user-friendly instrument with two challenges in mind:
+The following challenges guided the development and design of Climasynth as a creator-and-user-friendly instrument:
 1. The content creator has to be able to pre-program (as intuitively as possible) the instrument for the public to explore the pre-programmed content.
 2. The user ideally has no particular target category.
 A person with no expert background about the granular synthesis has to be able to explore the content.